mlesnoff/JchemoDemo/Misc/config.md

 #### **General commands to activate an environment**

 Any project-environment can be loaded using command `activate` in the Pkg REPL.
 For instance, let us assume that project-environment *StudyTrees* already exists at location *D:/Users/Tmp/StudyTrees/*.
-Then
+Then:

 - From any path location, *StudyTrees* can be loaded by typing in Pkg REPL: